mcibique/vue-testing-examples/README.md

 });
 ```

 This causes a problem that the state is shared between all tests.
-If the first test changes `message` to something, then the second test will have this changes available.
+If the first test changes `message` to something, then the second test will be affected by the changes made.
 That's going against the idea that every test should start from the same position (from scratch), unaffected by the previous test.
 We need to create a factory which can give us brand new instance every time we need.

 ```js
 import Vue from 'vue';